Frequently Asked Questions

 A Certified Nursing Assistant (CNA) is a health professional who works under the supervision of Registered Nurses (RN’s) and Licensed Practical Nurses (LPN’s) to provide a wide variety of basic hands-on patient care.
 CNAs perform basic nursing functions such as personal care, taking vital signs, positioning patients, and ambulation.

 An LPN provides basic bedside nursing care to patients under the direction of a physician or registered nurse.
-Duties within the scope of practice for an LPN typically include, but are not limited to, provision of basic hygienic and nursing care; measurement of vital signs; basic client assessment; documentation; performance of prescribed medical treatments; administration of prescribed medications; and, performance of non-medicated intravenous therapy and blood withdrawal.
+Duties within the scope of practice for an LPN typically include but are not limited to, provision of basic hygienic and nursing care; measurement of vital signs; basic client assessment; documentation; performance of prescribed medical treatments; administration of prescribed medications; and, the performance of non-medicated intravenous therapy and blood withdrawal.

 An RN’s duties may include everything a CNA and LPN carries out, in addition to administering an IV, assessment of patients, skin care, and process doctors’ orders.
 Furthermore, RN’s typically take on management positions such as the Director of Nursing, who is responsible for all nursing duties in the building.